slamice/wri/hipsters/chapter02.md

 Ch2.
-The book opens with a daily routine, a trudge everyone knows well to and from work.
 This sets the scene for who his coworkers are, who his gf is, who he is.
 The cat is a siren.
 We learn he is tired of his office life, working like a broken machine.